Minimum Eligibility Requirements

 COTC offers programs that are considered inactive or ineligible are

 not eligible for financial aid.
 An example of an ineligible program is a program that is waiting for approval from the Federal Department of Education or Ohio Department of Higher Education.
 Another example of an ineligible program is the TECH PREP program.
 A student registered as a non-degree, non-certificate seeking/special status student will not be eligible for financial aid.
 In each of these situations, a student may continue to take classes in an ineligible or inactive program or in a non-degree seeking status, but will not be eligible for financial assistance from federal, state, and institutional financial aid programs while enrolled in these programs.
 While enrolled in an inactive or ineligible program, all classes attempted may affect financial aid eligibility in the future if the student should change to an eligible program.

 All classes attempted at COTC and transferred into COTC are counted towards the student's Maximum Time Frame regardless if the student received financial aid for the classes or not.

 The Office of Financial Aid has the right to review, adjust, and cancel a financial aid award at any time due to changes in financial or academic status or the failure to provide required documentation.
 Financial aid is contingent upon many factors, including availability of federal, state and institutional funding.

-Students may receive financial aid only for one repeat of a previously passed course with a letter grade of a D - or better.
+Students may receive financial aid for only one repeat of a previously passed course with a letter grade of a D - or better.
 Students who repeat failed coursework may continue to receive aid for multiple attempts based on the schools policies and procedures.
 A student is permitted to retake the class once in hopes of raising the grade and receive aid, but not for any subsequent attempts.
 If a student failed (F, FN, U) or withdrew from the class, COTC is permitted to give him aid for as many times as he attempts it as long as he is otherwise eligible.
 (All attempts are included in Satisfactory Academic Progress.)